 Here is a first extract.
 Notice how he explains technique, and also speaks of something much higher than technique.

 Another example is this: Dr. Daisetsu Suzuki translated most of a Zen text on swordsmanship.
-It is a letter by Priest Takuan usually called simply Fu-do-Chi (the Mind of Fudo the unmoving).
+It is a letter by Priest Takuan usually called simply “Fu-do-Chi” (the Mind of Fudo, the unmoving).
 It is in his book on Zen and Japanese Culture.
-In this the question is asked: ‘Where should the mind be fixed, in a contest?’
+In this, the question is asked: ‘Where should the mind be fixed, in a contest?’
 He translated the suggested answer as: ‘In the abdominal region.’
 The actual word is ‘sai-ka’, which means ‘below the navel’.
 He took it in a wide sense, as the whole abdomen.
-But in fact it refers to something quite definite: It is a small area (‘a square inch’) just below the navel.
+But, in fact, it refers to something quite definite.
+It is a small area (‘a square inch’) just below the navel.
 In the Kuden or oral transmission, the distance is given as ‘the middle joint of the middle finger’ below the navel.
 (In one of the Kuden methods of reviving an unconscious person, this point is manipulated.
 It is extremely effective, though rather difficult to do.)
 For the ordinary practice of setting the mind there, they bunch the fingers and press them in at this point.
 They tense the abdominal muscles there, so that one feels a strong pressure there.
 Then the fingers are taken away, but using the after-sensation, it is easy to bring the attention there.
-After some practice, attention can be held steady at that place without having to use the fingers
+After some practise, attention can be held steady at that place without having to use the fingers.

 What is the use of this?
 Suppose you are in a situation where you have to wait an hour or two hours, and then go into action.
 A typical case in Budo would be before a contest.
 But it often happens in ordinary life: before a driving test, or before making a speech, or before some important interview.
 Usually people get very nervous, and all their vitality runs away into the fingers and feet and face.
 They fidget with their feet, or bite their nails, or chatter and twitch.
 Or sometimes they freeze into a tense lump.
 Now, instead of all that, they can try bunching the fingers and pressing them in below the navel.
 Pushing them in against the resistance of the muscles there.
 Every time you feel you want to fidget nervously, tense the abdominal muscles there.
 This will relieve the impulse to fidget.
 So the other muscles of the body can remain relaxed.
 When the time comes for action, the body and nerves will go into action as a unit, and not jerkily.
 The whole body will be co-ordinated.